Becoming a parent is an exciting and life-changing step. Be well-prepared for the costs and budget for them.

 If you go private

-You can choose private insurance to help pay for costs during pregnancy and during the birth.
+You can choose private health insurance to help pay for costs during pregnancy and during the birth.
 There's usually a waiting period of up to 12 months before you'll be eligible for cover.

 You can generally choose your obstetrician.
 You may get a choice of a private hospital or a private room in a public hospital.